fedor4ever/devicedbgsrvs/dbgagents/trkagent/Readme.txt

 into one of the iby files that are used to build the rom.
 For packaging trk in a sis file, please goto the sis folder and run the appropriate batch file.

-NOTE: Please note that group2 folder is in development and use this only if you are working with TRK that uses new debug API